 Retargeting should be a core strategy for any digital advertising campaign.
 But what is the key to the success of your retargeting campaign?
 Segmentation.
 One of the main culprits in failing retargeting campaigns is the poor or no use of segmentation.
 To maximize your return on investment, read below to find out how to use segmentation can help!

 First off, what exactly is segmentation?
-Segmentation (also commonly referred to as audience segmentation) is a term that describes who is being targeting and served ads.
-Through audience segmentation, you are able to tailor ad messages to users in different stages of the purchase funnel in order to effectively retarget them.
+Segmentation (also commonly referred to as audience segmentation) is a term that describes who is being targeted and served ads.
+Through audience segmentation, you can tailor ad messages to users in different stages of the purchase funnel to effectively retarget them.

 For example, for customers that visit only the homepage of your website, you can target these potential customers with a general branding message to reel back in.
-For customers that visit a specific product page, meaning that these potential customers viewed a specific product offering (like a particular pair of shoes), you can serve them an ad that contains that product.
-Lastly, for a customer who went to the shopping cart, using ads that have the products in their shopping cart and a strong call to actions can entice them to go back and purchase them.
+For customers that visit a specific product page, meaning that these potential customers viewed a particular offering of product (like a specific pair of shoes), you can serve them an ad that contains that product.
+Lastly, for a customer who went to the shopping cart, using advertisements that have the products in their shopping cart and an active call to actions can entice them to go back and purchase them.
 Regardless of what page your audience visits, audience segmentation guarantees that you are serving relevant and engaging ads to complete that conversion.

 A large part of audience segmentation is creative.
-Because you’re looking at different segments, you have to create ads to fit each one in order to more effectively send web traffic back to your site.
-Creative that are directly linked to the content centered on what the user was looking at will be the most successful for your campaign.
+Because you’re looking at different segments, you have to create ads to fit each one to more effectively send web traffic back to your site.
+Creative that is directly linked to the content centered on what the user was looking at will be the most successful for your campaign.

 Using segmentation in your retargeting campaign can significantly increase the success of your campaign, and thus your RIO.
 By strategizing and taking the time to design strong creative that corresponds to each segment, you will be able to generate valuable campaigns for your brand.